Home

 • "I prayed therefore unto the LORD, and said, O Lord GOD, destroy not thy people and thine inheritance, which thou hast redeemed through thy greatness, which thou hast brought forth out of Egypt with a mighty hand."

-Note they were all collectively as a body, "His People," and yet they were not all in the salvation sense (Matthew 1:21) His People.
-Likewise, they were all collectively as a body, "His inheritance," and yet they were not all in the salvation sense His children.
-They were all collectively as a body, "His Redeemed," and yet they were not all in the salvation sense, those bought.
-Because though they were redeemed and brought out of physical Egypt, all were never really all brought out of the bondage of spiritual Egypt.
-Yet they are collectively spoken of as His People, His Redeemed (bought), His Chosen, His Inheritance, His Children, etc. This is just as God calls all the New Testament congregation by the same terms.
-Even though all within the Church are not saved.
-We can see another example in Judas Iscariot.
-He was not chosen of God unto salvation, and yet he was sovereignly chosen of God to collectively be part of the body.
-So in that sense, he can be spoken of as one of the chosen of God, but not unto salvation.
+Note they were all collectively as a body, "His People," and yet they were clearly not His all people in the spiritual redemptive sense (Matthew 1:21).
+Likewise, they were all collectively as a body, "His inheritance," and yet they were not all in the salvation sense (gALATIANS 3:18) the children who would receive the inhereitance.
+They were all collectively as a body, "His Redeemed" (Galatians 3:12=14), and yet they were not all redeemed or purchased in the sense of salvation.
+Because though they were redeemed and brought out of Egypt by the law as a sign, all were never really all brought out of the bondage of spiritual Egypt.
+All were not saved or redeemed in the spiritual sense.
+Yet they are collectively spoken of as His People, His Redeemed (bought), His Chosen, His Inheritance, His Children, etc., etc. This is just as God calls all the New Testament congregation by the exact same terms, even though all within the church are not His People, His Redeemed (bought), His Chosen, His Inheritance, His Children, Saved, etc. We can see another example of this principle in Christ's false disciple, Judas Iscariot.
+He was not chosen of God unto salvation, and yet he was sovereignly chosen of God to corporately be part of the body of the twelve Apostles as a sign or token.
+So in that sense, he can be spoken of as one of the chosen, and yet he was not chosen unto salvation.

-There are some Theologians that declare that 2nd Peter 2:1 means that Christ, by virtue of his death and resurrection to reign, has become the Sovereign Lord and absolute despot of all things.
+Again, you may read a commentary or the writings of a theologian that declares that 2nd Peter 2:1 means that Christ, by virtue of his death and resurrection to reign, has become the Sovereign Lord and absolute despot of all things.
 In other words, He has bought the right to rule 'all men' by His death and ascension to the throne.
-While I certainly understand the opinions of these learned men, there are several inherent problems with this understanding.
-Not the least of which is that scripture doesn't declare that.
-There is no scripture that says Christ, by His death, bought or purchased the right to be ruler of every man the whole world without exception.
+While I certainly understand the opinions and commentaries of these learned men, there are several inherent problems with this understanding.
+Not the least of which is that scripture doesn't declare this.
+There are no scriptures that say Christ, by His death, bought or purchased the right to be ruler of every man in the whole world without exception.
 Christ bought or purchased the right to be ruler of every man in the whole world without distinction.
-In other words, every man for whom He died.
-The fact is, Christ is God, and God was Sovereign ruler of all things and all men both before and after the cross.
+In other words, every man "for whom" He died He became LORD and Ruler over so that now they serve Him.
+The fact is, Christ was, is, and will always be God, and God was Sovereign ruler of all things and all men both before and after the cross.
 Nothing has changed there.
-He didn't come to earth in the flesh to be Sovereign ruler of every single person, He came to earth 'in the flesh' to go the cross and secure sovereign rule of His people unto salvation.
-He came to buy or purchase "them" to be subjects in the Kingdom that He established by His death and resurrection.
+He didn't come to earth in the flesh to be Sovereign ruler of every single person (He already was), He came to earth 'in the flesh' to go the cross and secure His sovereign rule that the government "of His people" should rest upon His shoulders.
+He came to buy or purchase "them" to be subjects in His glorious Kingdom that He established by His death and resurrection.
 He came particularly to redeem or buy His chosen people.
+It was a limited atonement or particular redemption, not a universal one.

 Matthew 1:21